Spaceslug/FogOfWarChess/roadlog-changemap.md

 - make a propper logging system
 - [ ] auto updator can update to spesific version.
 A command line option.
 Mayby post link to available releases page

+### version 0.18.0

 ### version 0.17.0

-### version 0.16.0
 - [ ] make a propper version system for slugchesscore shared lib.
 A build of slugchess server needs a spesific version of core.
 When you publish server release you supply a core version (think more on it). symlink to more spsific version to support multiple versions.
 Currently slugchesscoretest rpath does not work and will only use export version of lib
 - [ ] makefile SlugChessServer have a define for debug build.
 Compile different .o files for debug and regular
 - [ ] rename 'libslugchess.so' to 'libslugchess-core.so'

+### version 0.16.0
 - [ ] Formalize Torch and Sight.
 Both a text and chesscom description of the rules.
-They should temporerly be known as TorchBeta and SightBeta.
+They should temporerly be known as TorchWip and SightWip.
-- [ ] Make Client, Core and Aval use the formal chesscom definition that should exist in Server.
-Core
 - [ ] password system

-### version 0.15.0
 - [ ] save userdata {username as id and elo.
 Passwords come later}
 - [ ] simple elo system (same as FIDE)

+### version 0.15.0
-- [v] load up and click through PGNs.
+- [x] load up and click through PGNs.
-  - [ ] Make Match.Model propper observable type.
+  - [x] Make Match.Model propper observable type.
 Less of the properties.
 More observable.
-  - [ ] Make server set bool if PGN was parsed successfully.
+  - [x] Make server set bool if PGN was parsed successfully.
+  - [ ] add captured pices to game_state instead of outside
+  - [ ] select viewpoint when watching replay
+  - [ ] add no_vision_rules as a vision rule to Core
+- [x] Bind ServerVisionRulset with CreateGame view selector.

 ### version 1.14.1
 - [x] bug- Server kan motta move etter match er ferdig.
 Fører til krash